 As a Hitotsubashi ICS Two-year Program student, when it comes to second-year activities, your only limit is your imagination!
 We value proactiveness and self-agency in our students and encourage them to think laterally and broadly.
 For some Hitotsubashi ICS Two-year Program students, activities such as sharpening Japanese language skills or gaining practical experience in running a business have been important contributors to their post-MBA journey.
 What activity would you want to do if only you had the chance?

 We hope these five different but combinable options have given you a taste of how exciting and fulfilling the Hitotsubashi ICS Two-year Program MBA can be and inspired you to embark on this life-changing journey yourself!

-We are constantly receiving enquiries about Hitotsubashi ICS's second-year activities.
-Questions candidates ask include: "Can I focus on improving my Japanese language proficiency during the second year?"; "What are some examples of a faculty-supervised project run by students?"; "Could I work during the second year?"; "If I opt for accelerated graduation, would I still be allowed to stay in Japan with a student visa for the rest of the two-year program?", etc. In the coming weeks we will be working on a new piece to answer these questions and more.
+We are constantly receiving inquiries about Hitotsubashi ICS's second-year activities.
+Questions candidates ask include: "Can I focus on improving my Japanese language proficiency during the second year?"; "What are some examples of a faculty-supervised project run by students?"; "Could I work during the second year?"; "If I opt for accelerated graduation, would I still be allowed to stay in Japan with a student visa for the rest of the two-year program?", etc. In the coming weeks, we will be working on a new piece to answer these questions and more.
 If you don’t see your question here, please send it to email@example.com and we’ll add it to our list.